Adam Lambert: 2014–2018: The Original High and Queen + Adam Lambert

 Lambert received several year end accolades, among them a number one in Forbes yearly earnings ranking of American Idol contestants; and the top spot in Rolling Stone's "The Ten Best Albums of 2015" readers' poll, with the publication noting his "vocals are as massive as his performances."
-In January 2016, twenty-three US dates were added to "The Original High Tour", bringing it to 56 dates worldwide.
+In January 2016, twenty-three US dates were added to The Original High Tour, bringing it to 56 dates worldwide.
 In mid-January, Lambert partnered with Oreo to launch a diversity focused global ad campaign, "Open Up", featuring his vocals in an animated spot.
 In February, he featured in the finale tribute to David Bowie at Clive Davis and The Recording Academy's pre-Grammy event.
-In March, he debuted "Welcome to the Show" in the final fifteenth season of American Idol.
+In March, he debuted "Welcome to the Show" on the fifteenth season of American Idol.
 The next week, the DJ produced Steve Aoki and Felix Jaehn track "Can't Go Home" debuted, with Lambert as the featured vocalist.

 In May 2016, Lambert became the new face of Macy's lifestyle brand, I.N.C.
 International Concepts, and a participant in its "American Icons" summer campaign.

-Queen + Adam Lambert headlined Rock in Rio Lisbon, Sweden Rock Festival, Isle of Wight Festival, and twelve more European festivals and shows in May and June 2016.
+Queen + Adam Lambert headlined Rock in Rio Lisbon, Sweden Rock Festival, Isle of Wight Festival, and twelve more European festivals and shows in May and June 2016 as part of their Queen + Adam Lambert 2016 Summer Festival Tour.
 In September, they headlined the 2016 Formula 1 Singapore Grand Prix, performed one date in Tel Aviv, three dates in Tokyo, and one each in Bangkok, Hong Kong, Shanghai and Taipei as part of an Asia Tour.
-In June, Lambert joined the judging panel for the eighth season of The X Factor Australia.
+In June, Lambert joined the judging panel for the eighth season of The X Factor Australia to replace James Blunt.

 Lambert released his first independent, self-produced music video in July to accompany "Welcome to the Show".
-He performed Faith on the season finale of ABC's Greatest Hits in August.
+He performed a cover of George Michael's "Faith" on the season finale of Greatest Hits in August.
 Lambert is featured on the single "Broken", released in August by DJ/producers Tritonal in collaboration with producer Jenaux.